epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

 * Run my first Flow
 * Understood how to pass my API information to a Flow

-While, we support many more API providers (including custom ones), for the sake of simplicity, in this tutorial, we'll assume you're using either using OpenAI or Azure.
+While, we support many more API providers (including custom ones), for the sake of simplicity, in this tutorial, we will use OpenAI and Azure.

 ### Step 1: Pull a Flow From the FlowVerse

 Explore a diverse array of Flows on the FlowVerse here.
 In this demonstration, we'll illustrate how to use a Flow from the FlowVerse, focusing on the `ChatAtomicFlow` within the `ChatFlowModule`.
 This versatile Flow utilizes a language model (LLM) via an API to generate textual responses for given textual inputs.
-It's worth noting the same process applies to any available Flow in the FlowVerse (implemented by any member of the community).
+It's worth noting the same process described here applies to any available Flow in the FlowVerse (implemented by any member of the community).

 Without further ado, let's dive in!

-Concretely, you would use the `sync_dependencies` function to pull the flow from th FlowVerse:
+Concretely, you would use the `sync_dependencies` function to pull the flow definition and its code from the FlowVerse:

 ```python
 from flows import flow_verse